 Unitil Schedules Fourth Quarter 2022 Earnings Release and Conference Call

-/EIN News/ -- HAMPTON, N.H., Jan.
-27, 2023 (GLOBE NEWSWIRE) -- Unitil Corporation (NYSE: UTL) (unitil.com) has scheduled the release of its fourth quarter 2022 earnings before the market opens on February 14, 2023.
+HAMPTON, N.H., Jan.
+27, 2023 (GLOBE NEWSWIRE) -- Unitil Corporation UTL (unitil.com) has scheduled the release of its fourth quarter 2022 earnings before the market opens on February 14, 2023.
 Unitil will host its conference call and webcast later that day at 2:00 p.m.
 (ET) to review its results.
-Related presentation materials will be available before the call on the Company’s Investors page at investors.unitil.com.
+Related presentation materials will be available before the call on the Company's Investors page at investors.unitil.com.

 The conference call will be broadcast live in listen-only mode on the Company's Investors page at investors.unitil.com.
 Interested parties may access dial information for the call by registering via web link here.
 An archive of the webcast will be available for one year on the website at investors.unitil.com.